 Designing and Implementing Paid Family Leave & Medical Leave Insurance

 With funding from the 2015 legislature and under contract with the Minnesota Department of Employment and Economic Development (DEED), Debra Fitzpatrick was the project lead and lead author of the nation’s most comprehensive report detailing design and implementation options for a Minnesota paid family and medical leave insurance program.
 Using the study recommendations as a foundation, she worked with legislative counsel to draft legislation, advised chief authors, coalition members and the Governors office on policy decisions and negotiations, prepared floor and committee remarks for authors and advocates and testified in multiple committees as the key subject matter expert.
 The bill cleared five committees eventually passing the Minnesota Senate in 2016 and passed through a record 11 House committees to pass the Minnesota House of Representatives in 2019.

 Women’s Economic Security Act and the Minnesota Coalition for Women’s Economic Security

 As a lead researcher, policy architect, bill drafter and testifier, Debra Fitzpatrick played a pivotal role in passage of the nation-leading, comprehensive Women’s Economic Security Act (WESA).
 She was also a founder and is a current Executive Committee member of the Minnesota Coalition for Women’s Economic Security — over 50 organizations and individuals representing women, children, low income communities, communities of color, seniors, LGBT communities, labor unions and faith.
-Since passage of WESA, the Coalition has been hosting annual summits and working to pass additional policies that advance economic security for women and their families.
+Since passage of WESA, the Coalition has hosted annual summits and working to pass additional policies that advance economic security for women and their families.

 Press coverage related to WESA